openstack/openstack-ansible/doc/source/install-guide/overview-hostnetworking.rst

    -  Mandatory.

-   -  Provides infrastructure for VLAN and flat networks.
+   -  Provides infrastructure for VLAN networks.

    -  Manually created and attaches to a physical or logical interface, typically ``bond1``.
-Also attaches to ``eth11`` in each associated container.
-Does not contain an IP address because it only handles layer 2 connectivity.
+Attaches to ``eth11`` for vlan type networks in each associated container.
+It does not contain an IP address because it only handles layer 2 connectivity.
+This interface can support flat networks as well, though additional bridge configuration will be needed.
+      See more on `network configuration here <configure-networking.html>`_

 `Figure 2.3, "Container network architecture" <overview-hostnetworking.html#fig_overview_networkarch-container>`_
 provides a visual representation of network components for services in containers.

 **Figure 2.3.
 Container network architecture**